-As a teacher for very small children, I have seen that obedience is greatly lacking in our society.
+As a teacher of very small children, I have seen that obedience is greatly lacking in our society.
 In many families, the children run the home.

 It was a microcosm of many families.
 Parents plead, beg, and manipulate, often even turning to trickery (putting vegetables under sugar or the like) to get their kids to do what they want.
-At the bookstore you can find many books offering advice on parenthood, representing every idea under the sun.
-Modern day theories often suggest reasoning with children, allowing them freedom to explore, and reject any traditional ideas of discipline.
+At the bookstore, you can find many books offering advice on parenthood, representing every idea under the sun.
+Modern-day theories often suggest reasoning with children, allowing them the freedom to explore and reject any traditional ideas of discipline.
 The Bible says you “reap what you sow.”
 If parents do not expect obedience and require it of their children, they will live with the consequences of having disobedient children who run the house and make life miserable for everyone they come into contact with.

 We don’t need to turn to modern psychology or your friendly neighborhood auntie for advice.
 God’s Word has everything we need for life and godliness.
 The simple approach of disciplining children for disobedience works.